 - 3. Townhouse buildings shall maintain a minimum distance of 10 feet from each other and from adjacent single-family zoned property. - 4.
-The minimum rear yard setback for garages off an alley is 5 feet. - 5.
+The minimum rear yard setback for for attached or detached garages off an alley is 5 feet. - 5.
 Secondary dwelling units shall be located to the rear of the primary dwelling unit.
-There shall be a minimum of 10 feet of separation between the primary dwelling unit and the secondary dwelling unit. - a.
-Side: 5 foot minimum - b.
-Rear: 5 foot minimum
+There shall be a minimum of 10 feet of separation between the primary dwelling unit and the secondary dwelling unit.
+In addition to the building separation requirement, the following minimum setbacks from the property line shall apply: - a.
+Side: 5 feet foot minimum - b.
+Rear: 0 feet foot minimum, except where applicable shall comply with D.4 above. - c.
+On corner lots, the street side setback shall be a minimum of 10 feet.